Zedyas/zen-forge/README.md

-      pdf/     Hanko: PDF engine, pages, markup, signatures, forms scripts/       the app icon generator (pnpm icon:generate) and the license notices for releases .github/       checks and release workflows, Dependabot, issue forms patches/       a fix for Glide Data Grid, applied by pnpm install build/         the app icon used for packaging
+      pdf/     Hanko: PDF engine, pages, markup, signatures, forms scripts/       the app icon generator (pnpm icon:generate) and the license notices for releases .github/       checks and release workflows, Dependabot, issue forms patches/       fixes for Glide Data Grid, applied by pnpm install build/         the app icon used for packaging
 ```

-The patch in `patches/` makes Glide Data Grid load its cell editor up front instead of on first use.
-Without it, the first key typed into a cell is sometimes dropped.
+The patch in `patches/` changes two things in Glide Data Grid.
+It loads the cell editor up front instead of on first use; without that, the first key typed into a cell is sometimes dropped.
+It also lets row numbers skip hidden rows.

 ## Contributing